Not closing sales?

 Stuck and going nowhere?

-Recently I was in a meeting with a group of sales reps and the topic of closing ratios was being discussed.
+Recently I was attended a Sales meeting with a group of sales reps.
+The topic of closing ratios was being discussed.
 In their company, they have a two-step sales process.
 On the initial appointment they go to a customer’s home to give a ballpark estimate on a home improvement project.
 At that time they attempt for a one-time close to get a design retainer.
-Once they get the design retainer, they go out with the customer to choose products, and then put together drawings and a Scope of Work based on a customer budget.
+Once they get the design retainer, they begin the design process.
+This process includes going out with the customer to choose products, and then putting together drawings and a Scope of Work based on a customer budget.
 At that time, they’ll go back for the second close.
 If all the preliminary work is done properly, the second close should be a natural progression of events and very anticlimactic.

 I asked the question, “Of the design retainers that you get, what percent are closed?”
-According to the sales reps, it was somewhere around 90%.
+According to the sales reps, as a whole they closed somewhere around 90%.
 I knew it could not be 90% because their sales were not showing that.
 However, I needed to be able to show them.
 After a few minutes of digging in their database and running some reports, I was able to show them otherwise.
 Their highest closer in number of closes and revenues closed 83% of the Design Retainers.
-Most of the others were around 50%, and one was even as low as 35%.
-In my mind, they should have been closing sales somewhere around 90%.
+Most of the sales team was closing around 50%, and one was even as low as 35%.
+In my mind, had the design retainer process been set up properly, they should have been closing sales somewhere around 90%.

 Other than telling me that their guesses were way off, what else could be done with this information in order to help them close higher?